ilhanguler/OMSI-2-Troubleshooting-and-Optimization-Guide/README.md

   * Pedestrians: 100
 - FPS: If your CPU has weak single-core performance, cap the game at 30 FPS inside the game options.
 Then, use the "Lossless Scaling" application with "Frame Generation (Fixed 2x)" to upscale it to 60 FPS.
 Turn off Performance Mode in the app for better results.
 - Add "-nolog" parameter to launch options for casual gaming.
 This prevents the game creating logs and potentially ease the game engine.
+- Set the game to run as administrator.
+- Exclude the game folder for antivirus scans on Windows Defender.
+- Create "-nolog", "-editor" and without non-parameter shortcut to the game.
+You will gain time.

 TROUBLESHOOTING AND SOLUTIONS
 -----------------------------